joaoMiguelInacio/lab-canvas-flappybirds/README.md

 ## Backlog :older_woman:

-Because I need to convince my grandmother that I am not always playing games when I am at the computer, I be adding the following features at a later date:
+Because I need to convince my grandmother that I am not always playing games when I am at the computer, I'll be adding the following features at a later date:

-* Added instructions to screen 1 [done, Fifth Commit]
+- [x]Added instructions to screen 1 (Fifth Commit)
-* Center all Elements in screen 1 [done, Fifth Commit]
+- [x] Center all Elements in screen 1 (Fifth Commit)
-* Center Canvas in screen 2 [done, Fifth Commit]
+- [x] Center Canvas in screen 2 (Fifth Commit)
-* Create a screen 3 for when the game finishes [done, Fifth Commit]
+- [x] Create a screen 3 for when the game finishes (Fifth Commit)
-* Center End Game Text in screen 3 [done, Fifth Commit]
+- [x] Center End Game Text in screen 3 (Fifth Commit)
-* Show Current Level on Canvas [done, Fifth Commit]
+- [x] Show Current Level on Canvas (Fifth Commit)
-* Show Current Level Completion on Canvas [done, Fifth Commit]
+- [x] Show Current Level Completion on Canvas (Fifth Commit)

 ```
     ctx.fillText(`LEVEL ${currentLevel}`, 500, 20);